 This can lead to one of several outcomes.
 The family may need to sell the parent’s residence to settle the estate or release the equity in the home.
 This could come as an estate sale or a probate sale, or execution of power of attorney in order to perform this transaction.

-In any of these situations, the talents of a skilled and proven real estate agent is invaluable.
+In any of these situations, these are invaluable talents of a skilled and proven real estate.
 They help manage such complex transactions.

 Successfully Managing Life Events